awacs/cobraa/README.md

 We use *cobraa* with the following versions of each package:
 ```
-python 3.10.5
-numba 0.55.2
-joblib 1.1.0
-matplotlib 3.5.2
-pandas 1.4.3
-psutil 5.9.1
-scipy 1.8.1
+python==3.10.5
+numba==0.55.2
+joblib==1.1.0
+matplotlib==3.5.2
+pandas==1.4.3
+psutil==5.9.1
+scipy==1.8.1
+numpy==2.0.2

 ```
 If your installation attempt fails, please try with versions listed above.
 In the above commands you will of course need to change the `/path/to/installation/` path.
 For a particular example, if I am in my home directory (`/home/trevor`) and do `git clone https://github.com/trevorcousins/cobraa.git`, then the code is ready to run at `/home/trevor/cobraa/cobraa.py` .

 ### Division by Zero error

 If your heterozygosity is very high (e.g. `theta>0.01`), the default binsize of 100 will not be appropriate and you'll get an error.
 Instead, reduce the binsize such that there being more than ~3 heterozygotes per bin is rare.
 E.g. if theta=0.05 then we expect a heterozygous position every 20 base pairs on average, so a suitable bin size is 5 or 10 (add `-b 5` or `-b 10` to your command line).

-[See here](https://github.com/trevorcousins/PSMCplus/issues/2)
+### Other

-If you are still having problems, please submit a new issue.
+If you are still having problems with the code, please submit a new issue.
+If you have questions about the research, please email me at trevorsimoncousins(/at/)gmail.com and [Richard Durbin](https://www.gen.cam.ac.uk/directory/richard-durbin).

 ## Citation

-If you use cobraa, please cite the following [paper](https://www.biorxiv.org/content/10.1101/2024.03.24.586479v1):
+If you use cobraa, please cite the following [paper](https://www.nature.com/articles/s41588-025-02117-1):

-*Cousins T, Scally A, Durbin R. A structured coalescent model reveals deep ancestral structure shared by all modern humans. bioRxiv.
-2024:2024-03.
+*Cousins, Trevor, Aylwyn Scally, and Richard Durbin.
+"A structured coalescent model reveals deep ancestral structure shared by all modern humans."
+Nature Genetics (2025)